 This has been an ongoing

-argument disagreement in our IBM i and RPG programmer communities for well over a decade: Should IBM have changed the name when the launched the replacement for the old AS/400 computer?
+argumentdisagreement in our IBM i and RPG programmer communities for well over a decade: Should IBM have changed the name when the launched the replacement for the old AS/400 computer?
+Many people using the latest IBM i servers still enjoy calling it “the 400” but the big problem with this is that non-technical people (often management) hear this and then think they are still using the huge old fashioned pre-internet computer system of yesteryear.

 Anyway, back on topic of the AS400 -> iSeries -> System i -> Power System upgrade discussion

 Last night, I was reading a frustrating discussion on Linkedin about this very subject.
-The core of the conversation goes like this
+Filled with stubborn headed programmers who learned to program years ago and then.. amazingly… stopped learning and decided to stick with what they knew and try to freeze the natural evolution of the machine and the programming language.
+The core of the conversation goes like this:

 Cool!
-But I wouldnt thin they are still using the old iSeries hardware.
+But I wouldn’t think they are still using the old iSeries hardware.
 Probably on a more recent IBM Power System running the IBM i operating system